FREQUENTLY ASKED QUESTIONS: (Price and Contact links are at the bottom

 not have the correct IF it is worthless.
 The "Swedish" or Tempur" bedding foam will literally turn into powder

 within a year if exposed to the harsh enviroment that motorcycle seats endure.
 Our visco foam comes in dozens of configurations,

 we select specific characteristics for seating use.
-Every component of our seats is guaranteed for life for the original

-feels hard on cold days!
+My seat feels hard on cold days!

-During cool/cold weather your seat will initially feel hard when you sit on
+During cool/cold weather your seat will initially feel hard when you

-natural shape of the seat when you get off.
+to the natural shape of the seat when you get off.